-Our main research activities are in the areas of: (1) behavior/situation recognition, (2) real-time knowledge representation, (3) signal processing, (4) prediction, (5) motion optimization, (6) control, and (7) real-time/approximate algorithm development.
-We divide these research areas into two groups: (1) the immediate/short-term activities that is planned to be addressed before RoboCup 2016, and (2) the long-term activities beyond the competition.
+Our main research activities are in the areas of: (1) behavior/situation recognition, (2) real-time knowledge representation, (3) signal processing, (4) prediction, (5) motion optimization, (6) control, (7) real-time/approximate algorithm development, and (8) deep reinforcement learning.
+We divide these research areas into two groups: (1) the immediate/short-term activities that is planned to be addressed before RoboCup 2018, and (2) the long-term activities beyond the competition.